tsmean/tsmean/README.md

 npm install
 ```

-Under the hood lerna is used.
+Under the hood [lerna](https://github.com/lerna/lerna) is used to install the multiple packages in backend, frontend and shared, but you don't need to be concerned with this too much for now.

 # Backend